Mishael Cheshin: Biography

-Cheshin studied law at the Hebrew University.
+Cheshin studied in the Hebrew University High School and later studied law at the Hebrew University of Jerusalem.

+Legal career

 Prior to his appointment as a Supreme Court justice, Cheshin served 16 years in the Justice Ministry, culminating with a stint as deputy-attorney general from 1974–1978.
 He then entered private practice for 14 years, before being appointed to the Court.
 While serving as chairman of Israel's Central Election Commission, Cheshin suspended broadcasts of a press conference held by Prime Minister Ariel Sharon as a violation of election law.
 On 19 September 2015, Cheshin died at the age of 79 from cancer.